Always Human: Re-Visioning Justice

 Tuesday, October 30, at 7:00 p.m. | Duke Chapel

 Interfaith Prison Ministry for Women and the band Apple Tree are partnering with Duke Chapel to produce a concert event sharing songs of faith from women in prison.
 While local musicians Susannah Long and Michael Conner will be leading the way, they will be joined by a handful of the songwriting women who have been released from prison and will be performing their own music.
 Come prepared for a powerful night of music and stories about journeys from behind the walls to new life beyond them.
 Before the concert at 6:00 p.m., the Chapel will provide light refreshments and an opportunity to view the Standing on Love exhibition.
-For the preview event, you are invited to RSVP here.
+Watch highlights from the concert:

 Serving Life Opening Reception